powerjungle/goalconvert/README.md

 For Go compilation/installation you'll need this.

-You will need Go 1.17 or later.

 ## Installation

 If you don't want or can't use the already built binaries in the "Releases" page.

-CLI: `go install github.com/powerjungle/goalconvert@latest`
+CLI: `go install github.com/powerjungle/goalconvert/cmd@latest`

 If you want to use as a module for your code.

-Module: `go get github.com/powerjungle/goalconvert/alconvert`
+Module: `go get github.com/powerjungle/goalconvert`

 ## Compilation